Aghajari/AXrLottie/README.md

 [Other versions changelog](https://github.com/Aghajari/AXrLottie/wiki/Changelogs)

 ## Installation
-AXrLottie is available in the `mavenCenteral()`, so you just need to add it as a dependency (Module gradle)
+AXrLottie is available in the `mavenCentral()`, so you just need to add it as a dependency (Module gradle)

 Gradle
 ```gradle